 Port of Richards Bay contd……

-In 2015 the port handled 102.657 million tonnes of cargo, all products, among which coal exports at RBCT reached 75.4 million tons for the year (see below for 2019 figures).
+In 2015 the port reached a peak of 102.657 million tonnes of cargo, all products, among which coal exports at RBCT reached 75.4 million tons for the year (see below for 2019 figures).
 A far cry from the unimpressed view expressed by Commissioner Henry Cloete in 1843, when he surveyed the Mhlatuze estuary and declared it to have little or no potential as a future harbour.